Railways in

 between Oraviţa and Baziaş and was built primarily for the transport

 of coal.
-Subsequent railway development in the country was predominantly
+Subsequent railway development in the country was primarily

-standard gauge, but there were also a number of narrow gauge railways,
+standard gauge but there were also a number of narrow gauge

 The present day standard gauge network consists of over 10000 route km.